Asanjena/tech_230_AWS/README.md

 2. In the page that loads, we will configure our EC2 instance. (add image)

-3. Under **Name and tags**, use the format: group, name of person, and what the reason is, to form the name.
+3. Under **Name and tags**, use the format: group, name of person, and what the reason for the EC2 is, to form the name.
 For example: 'tech230_alema_nginx'

 4. In **Application and OS Images** we will choose our operating systems:
 - select 'quick start' and choose 'Ubuntu'. **Note** The options available are all AMIs.